pvernocchi/photography-portfolio-website/README.md

 A self-hosted photography portfolio built from the ground up with PHP 8.1.
 No frameworks, no Composer, no npm — just clean, dependency-free code designed to run on standard shared hosting with MySQL.

+You can view this project live at my own [Portfolio website](https://www.vernocchi.es).

 ---

 ## Overview